Adult/Part Time FAQs

 Since the college is not closed – simply working in a different way – we still have tutors on hand to work remotely with our students, by telephone, email and website portals, to ensure they are working effectively and efficiently towards their assignments and achieve during this academic year.

 Staff and students can remotely access our systems within a secure IT environment.
 We have also invested in website portals, such as Moodle, that enable staff to upload student work and maintain effective communication channels for on-going tutor advice and guidance.
 Extra online resources will be added over the coming weeks.

 This is unknown.
-We will be guided by the advice of the Government, and its team of experts, but we are planning for the new academic year to begin in September.
+We will be guided by the advice of the Government, and its team of experts.

 The Government has announced there will be no exams taking place in schools or colleges this year, for any qualification (this includes GCSE, A level and all other vocational and technical qualifications)